jianhuig/PBInference/README.md

 - Implementation of PB inference methods discussed in the paper.
 - Simulations and analyses used to generate the results in the paper.

+To run the simulations, the required packages include dplyr, broom, and parallel.

 ## Acknowledgments

 This repository builds on the code from [PredictionBasedInference](https://github.com/keshav-motwani/PredictionBasedInference) repository.
 We thank [Motwani and Witten (2023)](https://www.jmlr.org/papers/volume24/23-0896/23-0896.pdf) for publicly sharing their code, which allowed us to further investigate those methods in this manuscript.